MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 - Knowledge of [LU templates][lu-templates].
 - Have a bot project with `.lu` files.
 - If working with adaptive dialogs, you should have an understanding of:
-    - [Natural Language Processing in adaptive dialogs][natural-language-processing-in-adaptive-dialogs].
+    - [Natural language processing in adaptive dialogs][natural-language-processing-in-adaptive-dialogs].
-    - [Language Understanding in adaptive dialogs][language-understanding].
+    - [Language understanding in adaptive dialogs][language-understanding].
     - how the [LUIS recognizer][luis-recognizer] is used.

 ## Using the LUIS CLI commands to update the LUIS resources used in your bot